-Terri is the co-founder and trustee of Summit 54.
-Terri focuses on Summit 54’s work in the Roaring Fork RE-1 district, where she seeks to improve educational outcomes by focusing on bridging the achievement gap between advantaged and disadvantaged students.
-That focus led her to recruit Summer Advantage USA, a nationally renowned summer learning program to the district.
-“Addressing summer learning loss is one of the most effective strategies for impacting student achievement, particularly in communities where students lack the resources to enroll in their own quality summer programming.”
-Terri manages the Summit 54 sponsored Summer Advantage program in the RFV and is leading efforts to identify other initiatives to support children in the region.
-Terri also oversees other statewide programs of the foundation.
+Terri is the co-founder and Chairman of the Board of Summit 54.
+She seeks to improve educational outcomes by focusing on bridging the achievement gap between advantaged and disadvantaged students.
 Terri has a background in Journalism, public relations, marketing, sales and management.
 A graduate of University of California, San Diego, her first job was as a television reporter.
 She subsequently became PR Director for the Snowmass Resort Association and then Communications Director for the Aspen Skiing Company.
 She served as Senior VP for the Aspen Glen development company and was in charge of Marketing, Sales, and the PUD approval process.
 She then ran the Four Peaks Development sales office as managing broker before “retiring” to work in philanthropic activities.
-She serves on the Theatre Aspen Board, the Christmas Wish Board, and is the current president of the Aspen Rotary Club.
-She serves on the Aspen Country Day School Board of Trustees, the Theatre Aspen Board of Trustees, and as an Advisory Board Member of several educational organizations.
+She serves on the Theatre Aspen Board of Trustees.
+She previously served on the board of Aspen Country Day School, Christmas Wish, Snowmass Repertory Theatre and Rotary Club of Aspen.